History of perfume: Classical antiquity

 Aside from using perfume as fragrances, it was believed that they have certain medicinal properties due to their abundance of herbs and spices.
 For instance, the aforementioned megaleion in particular was rumored to have healing properties.
 It was mainly used to heal wounds and relieve inflammation.
 Others like rose perfumes were believed to be “good for the ears” as salt is involved in its production process.
 Iris perfumes also acted as a laxative.
 Theophrastus provided a reason as to why they work: their ingredients bore astringent and drying properties, hence gaining medicinal properties.
 However, megaleion and other perfumes with strong scents could also cause headaches, which might have been a possible side effect of sorts when performing as medicine.

 Other than using perfume externally or for topical applications, the ancient Greeks would drink perfume as well, though not directly on its own.
 Instead, they would use it as flavouring for wine, claiming that “they give a pleasant taste” to it.
 They did not, however, use perfume to flavour other kinds of food and drink as it would typically lead to spoilage and bitterness, ruining their original taste.

 Glass alabastron (perfume bottle), Greek, Eastern Mediterranean, late 4th–early 3rd century BCE, from the collection of The Metropolitan Museum of Art.

-Similar to how we store perfume today, the ancient Greeks knew that sunlight can negatively impact the quality of perfume overtime.
+Similar to how we store perfume today, the ancient Greeks knew that sunlight can negatively impact the quality of perfume over time.
 To avoid perfumes coming into contact with the sun or excessive heat, they would store them in shaded upper rooms.
 Vessels made from lead, glass or phials of alabaster would be used to contain the perfumes as these materials are of “cold and of close texture”.
 These characteristics can hence reduce evaporation and prevent the escaping of odours to prolong the shelf life of perfumes.

 As these perfume bottles had been a type of pottery back in the day, the ancient Greeks also added individual designs and paintings on them like they do on other vases.
 For example, they would add on colours including red, blue, black, or white, adorned with rows of geometric patterns.

 A temple to Athena in Elis, near Olympia, was said to have saffron blended into its wall plaster, allowing the interior to remain fragrant for 500 years.
 In May 2018, an ancient perfume "Rodo" (Rose) was recreated for the Greek National Archaeological Museum's anniversary show "Countless Aspects of Beauty", allowing visitors to approach antiquity through their olfaction receptors.